quintusdias/glymur/docs/source/detailed_installation.rst

 Glymur Configuration
 ''''''''''''''''''''''

-The default glymur installation process relies upon OpenJPEG being properly installed on your system as a shared library.
+The default glymur installation process expects OpenJPEG to be properly installed on your system as a shared library.
 If you have OpenJPEG installed through your system’s package manager on linux or if you use MacPorts on the mac, you are probably already set to